samehBF/iot-hands-on/README.md

 The sensor we provide is a [DHT11 type](https://www.adafruit.com/product/386) of digital temperature & humidity sensor.
 Install the [Adafruit Python DHT library](https://github.com/adafruit/Adafruit_Python_DHT) to read the value of the sensor.

-You can either start coding directly on the raspberry pi or use ssh connection to edit the script from your own computer.
-Refer to `/embedded/temp_hum_mosquitto.py` for reference:
+You can either start coding directly on the raspberry pi or use ssh connection to edit the script from your own computer (configure your Pi to enable ssh connection).
+Refer to `/embedded/temp_hum_paho.py` for reference:

 ```Python
 import Adafruit_DHT